Kings vs. Jazz: Betting Trends, Record ATS, Home/Road Splits

 Kings Betting Records & Stats

-- Sacramento and its opponents have gone over 238.5 combined points in 34 of 70 games this season.
+- Sacramento's games this season have featured more combined points than this contest's total of 236.5 points 39 times.

-- Sacramento's outings this year have an average point total of 239.2, 0.7 more points than this game's over/under.
+- Sacramento has an average point total of 239.7 in its outings this year, 3.2 more points than this matchup's over/under.

-- Sacramento has won 31, or 72.1%, of the 43 games it has played as the favorite this season.
+- This season, Sacramento has won 32 out of the 45 games, or 71.1%, in which it has been favored.

-- Sacramento has a record of 12-3, a 80% win rate, when it's favored by -250 or more by bookmakers this season.
+- This season, Sacramento has won eight of its 10 games, or 80%, when favored by at least -300 on the moneyline.

-- The Kings have a 71.4% chance to win this game based on the implied probability of the moneyline.
+- The sportsbooks' moneyline implies a 75% chance of a victory for the Kings.

 Kings vs. Jazz Over/Under Stats